dward2/BME547/Assignments/final_image_processor.md

     If it is zero or one, it should be displayed in the default text color used by the rest of the GUI.
-  + Allow the user to select from a list of the date/times of all stored CPAP data for the selected patient, download the appropriate CPAP image, and display the selected image side-by-side with the latest CPAP image already displayed.
+  + Allow the user to select from a list of the date/times of all stored CPAP data for the selected patient, download the appropriate CPAP flow image, and display the selected image side-by-side with the latest CPAP flow image already displayed.
-  + Allow the user to save a downloaded CPAP image (either the latest or the historical one chosen) to a file on their local computer.
+  + Allow the user to save a downloaded CPAP flow image (either the latest or the historical one chosen) to a file on their local computer.
   + Allow the user to enter an updated CPAP pressure and upload this new pressure to the server to be retrieved by the patient-side GUI.
 The GUI